Welcome to Editmojo!

 A developmental editor forms a collaborative relationship with an author early on in the writing process.
 If you’re the type of writer who needs an editor to keep you accountable when it comes to getting the words onto the page, then a developmental editor could be a perfect fit for you.

-Developmental notes are typically from a copy editor that catches developmental issues during a copy edit.
-It’s not a full developmental edit, but developmental notes help catch content level issues.
+Developmental notes are typically from a copyeditor that catches developmental issues.
+A copyedit is sentence level and a developmental edit is content level.
+A developmental note is not a full developmental edit, but developmental notes help catch content-level issues.

-Structure, point of view, pacing, and research are things a substantive editor will be looking over.
+Structure, point of view, pacing, and research are things a line editor will be looking over.
 This process can involve everything from in-line edits to cutting out entire portions of your work.

 More than likely, you’ll go through this process two or three times as your editor returns your manuscript with their notes, and you make changes based on their suggestions.

 Working with a line editor can be a daunting process for a writer, but it is worth it.
 These editors will make sure that your final draft is the absolute best it can be.